With the subscription business model, customers or members pay a set amount each week, month or year, and in return, they get a service in exchange.

 The total cost of ownership and why cars become expensive in the long run

 When you purchase a car, its initial cost is just one part of the expense.
-In fact, real costs associated with the car will be the whole set of maintenance costs and operating costs to keep the car working.
+Real costs associated with the car will be the whole set of maintenance costs and operating costs to keep the car working.

 As pointed out by consumerreports.org “many brands have low ownership costs during year three.
 Keep in mind that some—including BMW and Mini—have free maintenance for the first few years, making them relatively affordable out of the gate.
 But costs can skyrocket when the warranty and free maintenance periods are over.”